nkanderson/ECE510-challenges/README.md

 Includes discussion of neuromorphic computing software frameworks, describing the current state of the ecosystem, as well as possibilities for the future.
 References Kudithipudi, Schuman, & Vineyard 2025 paper _Neuromorphic computing at scale_. ([link](./challenge-22/README.md))

 **Challenge 23: Week 7 Project Checkpoint**
-An overview of current project status and challenges.
+An overview of project status and challenges as of week 7.
 Includes a list of next steps for iterating on the current design. ([link](./challenge-23/README.md))

 **Challenge 24: Running Code on Neuromorphic Hardware**
 Using a platform provided by EBRAINS, attempted to run small demo workloads on neuromorphic hardware. ([link](./challenge-24/README.md))